kyvrit05/Typewriter-To-Do-List-/README.md

 * Breaking a larger idea into smaller, manageable features
 * Iterating on a project instead of trying to build everything at once

-Most importantly, this project helped me appreciate how even a simple application can be improved through small details and thoughtful interactions.

 ## 🚀 Future Improvements

 There are several features I would like to explore in future versions: